-Nearly every business is worried about — or already facing — slowing or declining revenue growth, as many experts feel we’re heading toward a recession.
+Nearly every business is worried about — or already facing — slowing or declining revenue growth, as many experts feel we’re heading toward challenging times.
 With this, the “growth at all costs” mantra of the past decade is quickly shifting to one of business resiliency and sustainable growth.
 Resilient marketing focuses on the ability to absorb stress, maintain healthy business operations, and adapt to new conditions.

 1. Realise how resilient marketing helps optimise your marketing spend

-Marketing budgets are often under increased scrutiny during an economic downturn.
+Marketing budgets are often under increased scrutiny during economic uncertainty.
 You’ll need to defend your marketing efforts by validating their impact and demonstrating clear results.

 - Make the most of your marketing budget